jsadsad/Vision/notes/learningD3.md

   - not performant at large scale.
   - Like an illustrator
   - `x` increases going right, `y` increases going down
+  - Just like with HTML elements, the order in which you create and insert into DOM dictates the order in which they get rendered.

 ## Canvas